PiXeL16/IBLocalizable/README.md

 If your custom view extends from `UIView` you only need to extend your custom view and implement the `localizableProperty`.

-For example: let´s say that I have a custom view that contains several `UILabel` and a `UIImageView`.
+For example: lets say that I have a custom view that contains several `UILabel` and a `UIImageView`.
 I will like to localize one of the `UILabel`.

 ```swift
 import UIKit